tf2pickup-pl/docs.tf2pickup.pl/docs/final-touches.md

 - User agent,
 - Action (connection with the website/game server(s)).

-All connections with the website and gameservers are logged.
+All connections to the website and gameservers are logged.

 ![player-action-log](/img/content/player-action-log.png)